waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 Money can be a touchy topic in society, but money is an extremely powerful incentive.
 When most of the money being made on the internet was heading towards big tech companies, it's not surprising that the investments around authentication went into technologies that big tech companies cared about like OAuth2 that would give them greater control and power.

-Now cryptocurrency has created a new set of incentives around decentralized technology, so we are seeing better software for decentralized used cases.
+Now cryptocurrency has created a new set of incentives around decentralized technology, so we are seeing better software for decentralized use cases.
 OAuth2 should be used for what it was intended to, which is for a web service to provide another web service with a user's data given that user's consent.
 It should not be used as a global digital identifier because that's too important to be owned by anyone but the individual themselves.

 ## But what if someone loses their private key?

 The next major problem you'll hear about is - what if someone loses their private key?
 They will lose access to that digital identity.
 Centralized services have methods to verify someone is who they say they are and reset the account.

-What blockchain now introduces that solves this "lost keys" solution is called Social Recovery Wallets, which are powered by smart contracts.
+What blockchain now introduces that solves this "lost keys" problem is called Social Recovery Wallets, which are powered by smart contracts.

 Vitalik Buterin, one of the co-founders of Ethereum and one of it's most influential advocates has been pushing for more adoption of social recovery wallets for a long time, but still not enough people know it means.
-He explains really well in his blog post on the topic which is an absolute must-read for anyone in the space, as wallet security is super important and social recovery wallets introduce a decentralized way of doing so.
+He explains this really well in his blog post on the topic which is an absolute must-read for anyone in the space, as wallet security is super important and social recovery wallets introduce a decentralized way of doing so.

 Go ahead and read his post, [Why we need wide adoption of social recovery wallets ](https://vitalik.ca/general/2021/01/11/recovery.html).